Rockz1152/homeServer/README.md

 ```

 #### Manually
-_*Running Portainer and Watchtower with docker instead of docker-compose will prevent portainer from showing up as an unmanged stack inside itself_
+<sup>_*Running Portainer and Watchtower with docker instead of docker-compose will prevent them from showing up as an unmanged stack inside portainer_</sup>

 Install Portainer
 ```